Exhibitions

 Barbara Weissberger

-Barbara Weissberger was a participant in The Drawing Center’s inaugural Open Sessions, and a Guggenheim Fellow.
+Barbara Weissberger is a Guggenheim Fellow and was a participant in The Drawing Center’s inaugural Open Sessions.
 Residencies include Yaddo, MacDowell Colony, Camargo Foundation (France), Ucross, Ragdale, Hambidge Center, The Virginia Center for the Creative Arts and the Montana Artists Refuge.
 In addition she makes collaborative installations with the artist Eleanor Aldrich.

 Play is central to Barbara Weissberger’s process.
 Her images grow out of improvisation and the pleasure of working with materials.
 The writer Sherrie Flick described the idiosyncratic mix of elements in her work as “stacked and wrapped -- harmoniously, improbably, united in their disparity.”